 Reducing injury: It is possible to injure your vocal apparatus at any time; however, it is less likely if you are warmed up.
 Particularly with repertoire that demands immediate use of extended range, volume or unusual tonal effects, don’t just jump in cold.

 Extended range and tone: If you’re singing a song that stays well within the comfortable middle of your voice, you might be able to get away with skipping a warm up, but if your song reaches a high C, you are less likely to A) hit that note well or B) hit that note at all without a warm up.
 Same goes for the bottom of your range or any other type of specialized character effects (groaning, screeching, rock/pop tonal sounds, etc.).
+If you'd like to practice exercises specifically aimed at range extension, see chapter 4 of our Vocal Exercises eBook.

 Development of your voice: The pillars of vocal enhancement include the development of range, agility, vibrato, breath control, tonal contrast, diction, and consistency.
 Although using repertoire as an avenue to develop these skills is equally important, it can be difficult to find songs containing all the exact elements you want to work on.
 Vocal warm ups, on the other hand, can be easily designed from scratch to offer you the opportunity to work on those desired skills.